simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

 ### Conclusion

-Finally we have arrived at the first version for our deployment pipeline and we are now able to continously integrate and deploy our resizing function.
-Nevertheless this first version is not optimal and would probably fail a proper [continous integration certification](https://martinfowler.com/bliki/ContinuousIntegrationCertification.html).
-The first reason for this is the lack of tests, which makes it nearly impossible to continously deliver or deploy the application.
-Unless you don't mind not knowing if the application still works the way it was intended or even runs at all.
-The second reason is the total run time of our pipeline.
-If we want to be able to rollback our changes within 10 minutes we have to optimize the runtime of our pipeline.
+Finally, we have reached the first version of our deployment pipeline, and we are now able to continuously integrate and deploy our resizing function.
+Nevertheless, this first version is not optimal and would probably fail a proper [continuous integration certification](https://martinfowler.com/bliki/ContinuousIntegrationCertification.html).
+The first reason is the lack of testing, which makes it almost impossible to continuously deliver or deploy the application.
+Unless you don't mind not knowing if the application is still working as it was intended, or if it is running at all.
+The second reason is the overall run time of our pipeline.
+If we want to be able to roll back our changes within 10 minutes, we need to optimize the runtime of our pipeline.
-When we look at the long running task of our pipeline we can identify easily identify some tasks that could be optimized:
+If we look at the long-running tasks in our pipeline, we can easily identify some tasks that could be optimized:

-* The upload and download of the origin response function takes quite long.
-We could possibly optimize this using a [different approach for sharing the data between the jobs](https://levelup.gitconnected.com/github-actions-how-to-share-data-between-jobs-fc1547defc3e), e.g. maybe [caching](https://github.com/actions/cache)
+* Uploading and downloading the origin response function takes quite a long time.
+We could possibly optimize this by using a [different approach to sharing data between jobs](https://levelup.gitconnected.com/github-actions-how-to-share-data-between-jobs-fc1547defc3e), e.g. perhaps [caching](https://github.com/actions/cache)
-* We could also tweak the trigger for building the fuctions and only build them if the functions changed but not when we  only updated the CloudFront configuration.
+* We could also optimize the trigger for creating the functions and only create them when the functions have changed, but not when we have only updated the CloudFront configuration.

-Another point to consider is that when using the upload and dowload artifact actions GitHub stores the artifacts for the pipeline run.
-For private repositories GitHub only offers a certain amount of storage so that it would be a good idea to [delete the run artifacts](https://github.com/marketplace/actions/delete-run-artifacts) after the pipeline finished successfully.
+Another point to consider is that when using the upload and dowload artifact actions, GitHub stores the artifacts for the pipeline run.
+For [private repositories, GitHub only provides a certain amount of storage](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions), so it would be a good idea to [delete the executed artifacts](https://github.com/marketplace/actions/delete-run-artifacts) after the pipeline has completed successfully.

-Another long running task is the change propagation into the edge locations.
-Unfornutately this not a part we can optimize in ourselves, instead we are dependend on AWS here.
+Another tedious task is the propagation of changes to the edge sites.
+Unfortunately, this is not a part that we can optimize ourselves; we rely on AWS for this.

-Nevertheless, we now have a first working version of our deployment pipeline, which is a good starting point from which we can optimize and further develop the application.
+Nonetheless, we now have a first working version of our deployment pipeline, which is a good starting point for the optimization and further development of the application.